Aider-AI/aider/docs/benchmarks-1106.md

 To do this, aider needs to be able to reliably recognize when GPT wants to edit local files, determine which files it wants to modify and what changes to make.

-Doing a good job on this "code editing" task required a good LLM, good prompting and a good tool driving the interactions with the LLM.
+Doing a good job on this "code editing" task requires a good LLM, good prompting and a good tool driving the interactions with the LLM.
 Aider uses a
 [benchmark to quantitatively evaluate code editing](https://aider.chat/docs/benchmarks.html)